 Your child needs to eat well-balanced meals and snacks every day to grow healthy and strong.
-You can teach her to develop good eating habits by making good choices.
+You can teach your child to develop good eating habits by making good choices.

 Your child will need food from each food group for a well-rounded food plan.

 Your child's likes and dislikes will change, it seems, every day.
-She may like chicken one day, but not the next time.
-Or, it may seem she only likes peanut butter sandwiches and milk.
+They may like chicken one day, but not the next time.
+Or, it may seem they only likes peanut butter sandwiches and milk.
 Keep offering new foods and choices.

 Only give your child pasteurized milk.
 If your child can't tolerate milk, talk with your health care providers.